artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/large-LMs/large-LMs.md

 {{page.type}} {{page.number}}: {{page.title}}
 =============================================================

-In this homework, you will use the OpenAI API to understand the current state-of-the-art in large langauge models that have been trained using deep neural networks.
+In this homework, you will use the OpenAI API to understand the current state-of-the-art in large language models that have been trained using deep neural networks.
 We'll get you started by introducing you to the OpenAI playground and introducing the notion of prompt design.
 Then we'll show how to fine-tune the models to perform specific tasks.

 ## Getting Started with the OpenAI API

-You should [signup for the OpenAI API](https://beta.openai.com/signup), which lets you use GPT-3 a large, neural language model like the ones that we learned about in lecture.
+You should [sign up for the OpenAI API](https://beta.openai.com/signup), which lets you use GPT-3 a large, neural language model like the ones that we learned about in lecture.

 The OpenAI API is a paid service.
 OpenAI will give you $18 in credit when you first create your account.
 For this assignment, the cost should be less than that.
 For the first part of the assignment, we'll get warmed up by playing with the OpenAI API via its interactive [Playground](https://beta.openai.com/playground) website.
 Later we'll see how to integrate it directly into our code.